6 Min Read | February 14, 2020

 Investments tied to the inflation rate can protect savers and investors from eroding their savings.

-Economists tell us that inflation hurts savers and people with lower-than-average incomes, so it’s important to keep it under control.
-For many years now, national central banks around the world have succeeded in keeping inflation down.
-The last time the United States saw very high inflation was in the 1970s.
+Economists tell us that inflation hurts savers and people with lower-than-average incomes, so it’s important to keep it under control.1,2 For many years now, national central banks around the world have attempted to keep inflation down.

-But in early 2020, some economists raised concerns that large-scale stimulus spending by the government and the Federal Reserve—the U.S.’s central bank—could result in inflation rising considerably.
-Below, I’ll explore more about what inflation means and how it affects people’s everyday lives.
+But in 2022, the U.S. hit a four decade high inflation rate with consumer prices rising more than 9%.3 Below, I’ll explore more about what inflation means and how it affects people’s everyday lives.

 What Is Inflation?